 If you are unsure whether you meet the entry criteria contact the Programme Leader who will be happy to supply further advice.

-- £495 per module (you usually take 9 of these modules in total)
+- £550 per module (you usually take the equivalent of 9 single modules)

 How you'll learn

 The course is delivered on campus and via interactive online classroom sessions and is fully supported by materials on our virtual learning environment - Blackboard - which means that you will get lecture notes, additional materials, suggested reading and general information which will support you in your studies posted here.

 All modules are assessed by coursework.